Using Monolix interface, it is possible to export your data set, your model, your project to other Lixoft software.

 The simulx function can either directly take the path to a Monolix project as input, or use a model file which can be generated from the Monolix project.
 This is done using the monolix2simulx function.

-- Projects with custom distributions for individual parameters can not be exported.
+- Projects with custom distributions for individual parameters (available in Monolix 2016 and earlier versions) can not be exported.

 - Projects with bsmm function in the longitudinal model can not be exported.